AllenChikman/brainstreamer/README.md

 ## Usage

-The project contains one main package, `brainstreamer`, containing several sub-packages.
+The project contains one main package, `brainstreamer`, which contains several sub-packages.<br>
-Each sub-package represents a micoservice of the project, each containing its own README file, for examples and further read:
+Each sub-package represents a micoservice of the project, which contains its own README file.<br>
+For examples and further read:

 * [`client`](/brainstreamer/client/README.md) - uploads snapshots to the server.
 * [`server`](/brainstreamer/server/README.md) - receives the snapshots from the client, processes and publishes them to the [`MQ`](/brainstreamer/platforms/message_queue).